-Traditional Portuguese food is one of my favourite, along with the Spanish one.
+Traditional Portuguese food is one of my favourite, along with the Spanish cuisine.
 Obviously it is mostly based on fish and sea food but there’s plenty of vegan options to find there.
 Portuguese traditional cuisine has rich history, Portugal has been obsessed with cod since 16th century.
 The name Terra do Bacalhau – ‘Land of cod fish’ started appearing even on different geographical maps.

-Pastel de nata – Portuguese tart.
+Pastel de nata – traditional Portuguese food.

-Pimientos de Padron.
+Pimientos de Padron!

 Sea food – shrimps.

 Sea food is extreemely popular in Portugal’s cuisine.
 The first would be Portuguese Spicy Garlic Prawns, served with fresh parsley, bread and a glass of wine.
 Fried garlic shrimps is one of the most traditional Portuguese dish.
 Slightly more sophisticated but highly recommended – fried shrimps wrapped in potato stripes – very visually attractive, highly tasty and crispy dish.

 Bacalhau is considered as Portugal’s national dish.
 This type of fish is extremely popular in Iberian peninsula and bacalhau has a long history starting in the 16th century when dried and salted cod could be kept in the ships literarly for years.
 It is one of the major ingrediens in Portuguese cuisine and an alternative for fresh fish, especially at times when fisherman couldn’t go fishing in the open due to a bad weather for instance.
 Apart from this fact this is also a very tasty and healthy ingredient in traditional Portuguese cuisine.